Gorcenski/whentheycamedown/content/english/post/columbus-rva.md

 <!--more-->

-The statue of the colonizer[^1] responsible for Native genocide[^2] was torn down by the people during the Uprising of 2020.
+The Richmond, Virginia, U.S.A. statue of the colonizer[^1] responsible for the genocide[^2] of Indigenous people was torn down by the people during the Uprising of 2020.

 The statue, formerly of Byrd Park, was toppled, set on fire, and dragged to a nearby lake.[^3]